Alfresco/alfresco-ng2-components/docs/release-notes/RelNote300.md

 Following the [SEMVER 2.0](https://semver.org/) strategy, ADF 3.0.0 introduces breaking changes only in major versions like this one.
 For this reason, all the features, components and services, marked as deprecated in ADF 2.X, have been removed.

-### Activiti 7 and APS 2 support (Experimental)
+### Activiti 7 support (Experimental)

-From ADF 3.0.0, Alfresco is introducing support for the new generation of BPM Engines, in both the **Open Source** and **Enterprise** editions.
+From ADF 3.0.0, Alfresco is excited to announce ADF support for [Activiti 7](https://www.activiti.org/).
 This is a first iteration and more coverage of the services will be added in the following versions of ADF.
 This is the reason why this support is marked as **experimental** for this release.
+The next release (3.1) plans on moving from experimental to standard ADF components with more complete coverage.

-This release of ADF introduces a collection of brand new components re-designed and implemented from scratch to be compliant with [Activiti 7](https://www.activiti.org/) and the new Enterprise Alfresco BPM Engine (powered by [Activiti 7](https://www.activiti.org/)).
+This ADF release introduces a collection of brand new components re-designed and implemented from scratch for  [Activiti 7](https://www.activiti.org/).

 Below is a list of all new components services and pipes added along with links to documentation and source code: